christisarv/2021-covid-vaccine-analysis/README.md

 ## Results

 An overview of results can be found below.
-Please reference the [presentation](./Sentiment%20Analysis%20with%20Twitter%20NLP.pdf) and notebooks for full details.
+Please reference the [presentation](./Vaccination%20Trends%20and%20Social%20Media) and notebooks for full details.

 __Sentiment Analysis of Twitter Conversation__

+* In all topic groupings, there were many common themes, but people were having different experiences with them.
+* There were also regional themes that stood out; please see the notebook for topic visualizations

 __Time Series Models__
 * The patterns of vaccinations are proving difficult to capture for each city to make accurate predictions